A Big Day Tomorrow for Auburn Baseball

 Give Auburn baseball coach John Pawlowski credit.
 In March, he was deader than a gathering of the Jay Jacobs Fan Club.

 After starting out 1-8 in SEC play, most believed Pawlowski was destined to bring home Auburn’s third consecutive last place SEC finish in the Big Three sports.
 It was only a matter of time before former would be inserted into his title.

 Now I know college baseball has never caught the imaginations of most Auburn people.
-Anytime we write a story about it, you can hear the crickets coming from the comments section.
+Anytime we a story about it, you can hear the crickets coming from the comments section.
 But by damned, this team and coaching staff has earned a little ink today.

 If you’ve been too busy following football recruiting or cutting the grass, or just taking the trash out, then you’ve missed quite the comeback on the Plains.

 Don’t look now, but Auburn is one of the hottest teams in college baseball.
 Winners of their last three series, two of which were against ranked teams, Auburn has gone 12-9 to close out the regular season.